duckietown/book-devmanual-software/src/beginner/code-fu/ros-node.md

 topics.
 In such a graph, you might want to group all the nodes working on the `PERCEPTION` problem together, say, to clear the clutter and make the graph easier to read.
 Use the parameter `node_type` in the super constructor of your node to do so.
 Use the values from the `NodeType` enumeration.

-Possible node types are the following,
+Possible node types are the following:

 ```python
 GENERIC